She Didn’t Have to Care

 USA

 When my credit check came back, Alice’s manager denied my application.
-I will not be able to get that apartment.
-I was crushed; but this was not the first denial so I guess it wasn’t totally unexpected.
+I was crushed, but this was not the first denial, so I guess it wasn’t totally unexpected.
+I offered a larger deposit, but there was nothing Alice could do to change the situation.

-It was from Alice, who must have gotten my email off the application.
+The following day, I got an email.
+It was from Alice, who must have gotten my email address from the application.
 She had attached a list of local apartment complexes for me to call.
 The day after that, I got another email with a few more leads.

 I think I cried.